Ghasak/Emacs_Config/docs/emacs_fundamentals/sequence_input_number_series.md

    occurrences).

 ## Using Macro

 This is simple method that I found [read more here](./docs/emacs_tips_tricks/macros.md)

 - Put your cursor at given position and press `F3`.
 - Then insert mode, and push enter to go to next line.
-- exit the ensert mode and use `F3` to close,
+- exit the ensert mode and use `F3` to close.
+- To repeat the last macro use the `F4`.

 ## References

 - [How to input series of numbers](https://emacs.stackexchange.com/questions/5632/how-to-input-number-series-with-appointed-amount-in-emacs)
 - [How to increment a series of number on the same row](https://stackoverflow.com/questions/16921013/how-to-increment-a-serie-of-number-on-the-same-row-in-a-configuration-file)
 - [How to insert a number sequence in Emacs with multiple cursors?](https://stackoverflow.com/questions/29838244/how-to-insert-a-number-sequence-in-emacs-with-multiple-cursors)